amyy98/MOODify/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-MOOD. was created to make tracking daily moods more easier .
+mood. was created to make tracking daily moods more convenient, and provides insight to how we can best take care of ourselves.
 The project is currently in Beta.

 ### Built With